Welcome back! Pick up where you left off.

 With RentReady by Reliant, you get hassle-free home electricity perfect for renting an apartment or leasing a home.

-• Get the hookup – Sign up before 5 p.m. for same-day power.1
+• Get the hookup – Get same-day electricity connection when you sign up before 5 p.m.1

 • Split the bill – End the roommate power struggle using Reliant Quick Pay.2